-The main works by Gaudi in Barcelona include the following:
+The works by Gaudi in Barcelona that I visited and recommend include the following:

 Sagrada Familia: This is a must on your list of things to see.
 It is Gaudi’s main undertaking which is a cathedral based on the Latin cross.
 Gaudi took over the project in 1882.
 In 1883 he made fundamental changes to the first project and continued the work until his death.
 The crypt was built in 1884 – 89 and the Nativity façade was finished in 1905; the four bell towers were completed in 1925 – 30.
 The drawings were lost in, I believe, the Spanish Civil War and had to be redone completely.
 The transept elevation of the Passion was started in 1960.
 Work continues today to finish this huge project.
 The interior is really exceptional.